mad honey aka rhododendron honey aka deli bal

 What is Mad honey from Turkey, aka Deli Bal, and what is it good for?

-Mad honey is a controversial honey, both medicinal and toxic.
-A small spoon of mad honey produces a mild, calming, euphoric sensation, which increases overall feelings of contentedness and relaxation.
+Mad honey from Turkey is a controversial honey, both medicinal and toxic.
+A small spoonful of mad honey produces a mild, calming, euphoric sensation, which increases overall feelings of contentedness and relaxation.

-If you chose not to drink it, but to eat it in small quantities, this type of honey has medical qualities which have started to attract science attention.
-However, until its medicinal properties are well understood it is still recommended to be avoid it.
+If you choose not to drink it, but to eat it in small quantities, this type of honey has medical qualities which have started to attract scientific attention.
+However, until its medicinal properties are well understood, it is still recommended to be avoid it.

 Rhododendron ponticum